 BLS defines unit labor costs as the ratio of hourly compensation to labor productivity; increases in hourly compensation tend to increase unit labor costs and increases in output per hour tend to reduce them.
 Real hourly compensation is equal to hourly compensation divided by the consumer price series.

 Graphed below are unit labor costs, indexed to 2005.
-Notice the decline starting in the Great Recession, that's right, we're becoming mega cheap.
-This Q2 2011 increase in unit labor costs at first sounds great, oh, but read on, uh, in real terms or adjusting for inflation, not so much.
+Notice the decline starting in the Great Recession.
+This Q2 2012 increase in unit labor costs is slightly better news for workers' pockets.

-Yet the consumer price series, , increased at a 4.1% annual rate, so in terms of real dollars, adjusted for inflation, we have an annualized -2.1% decline in real hourly compensation for Q2 2011 and a -1.2% decline in comparison to Q2 2010.
-This implies workers are being squeezed and squeezed.
-Wages are not keeping up with inflation.
-Below are quarterly changes unit labor costs, adjusted for consumer prices.
+The consumer price series, , increased at a 0.8% annual rate for Q2, which is a fairly low rate of inflation.
+By comparison's sake CPI also increased 0.8% annualized for Q2.
+In terms of real dollars, adjusted for inflation, we have an annualized +2.6% increase in real hourly compensation for Q2 2012, non-farm businesses, and a flat-line zero percent change in comparison to Q2 2011.
+This is a little better than previous reports, but still shows wages are barely keeping up with inflation overall.
+Below are quarterly changes to hourly compensation, adjusted for consumer prices.
 You can see the rise and fall with deflation and inflation.
-Bottom line, inflation is not turning into increased wages.

 The BLS also reports separately on manufacturing productivity, but uses a different calculation method than the one for business productivity.
 So, don't think ya can subtract the below and get services productivity, the two ain't the same.